Aerial Applicator

 I fly small planes or helicopters and spray fertilizer and pesticides over fields.

-I work with customers to mix the chemicals for proper application and study maps to locate the land.
+I work with customers to prepare the correct chemical mixtures and use maps to identify the land for application.

 I monitor weather and wind conditions, adjusting plans as needed.